Open-Grid-Alliance/vision-paper/main.md

-It includes leaders from multiple industries and disciplines, leveraging domain expertise that spans the entire stack, encompassing the physical infrastructure as well as the software-driven networking, virtualization, automation, and application layers.
+It includes leaders from multiple industries and disciplines, leveraging domain expertise that spans the entire stack, encompassing the physical infrastructure as well as the software-driven networking, compute abstration, automation, and application layers.

 The OGA will embrace technologies that distribute the economics and flexibility of the cloud through the network edge all the way to end users,